Containers

 APFS containers maintain two distinct checkpoint areas.
 The Checkpoint Data Area, which is reserved for storage of ephemeral objects, and the Checkpoint Descriptor Area.

-The Checkpoint Descriptor Area provides a logically (but not necessarily physically) contiguous area on disk that is reserved to act as a circular buffer to store two types of objects that used to parse information about checkpoints: Checkpoint Map Objects and NX Superblock Objects.
+The Checkpoint Descriptor Area provides a logically (but not necessarily physically) contiguous area on disk that is reserved to act as a circular buffer to store two types of objects that are used to store information about checkpoints: Checkpoint Map Objects and NX Superblock Objects.

 After a checkpoint is flushed to disk, both types of objects are written to the descriptor area.
 The Checkpoint Map Objects provide a list of all ephemeral objects, their types, and their storage location within the checkpoint data area.
 A NX Superblock object is written to the descriptor area buffer after the map objects.
 This superblock is the root object of APFS and serves as the initial source of information about the state of the container in each checkpoint.
 All other valid objects in APFS are either directly or indirectly reachable from the NX superblock object.